sismo-core/ens-sdao/README.md

 A reservation period, set and starting at the deploiement of the contract, is preventing the registration of `lando.domain.eth` if `lando.eth` is owned by a different address than the transaction sender.

-A booking mechanism, managed by the DAO owner, has been introduced in order to prevent indefinitely the registration of selected subdomains.

-A booked subdomain can be claimed, hence registering the subdomain and minting the ERC721 DAO Token for an arbitrary beneficiary.

 Internally, registration of the subdomain is handled in two flavors.
 The first possibility is through the usual ENS Registry contract, we consider this approach as the safest for now.
 The second approach relies on the [Name Wrapper contract](https://github.com/ensdomains/name-wrapper), the subdomain in this case is wrapped as a ERC1155 token shared with all `.eth` name.
 Our goal is to invest time into the second flavor.

 2. `EnsDaoToken.sol`